blueberrykary/Final_Master_Project/README.md

 > <br> `git clone https://github.com/blueberrykary/Final_Master_Project`
 ## To train model:
 > <br> rasa train
-## Run the train program through the server and command line (and web browser locally):
+## Run the train program through the server and command line:
 > rasa run actions & rasa shell
+## To run the program through the web broser, first start the rasa server and action server:
+> rasa run -m models --enable-api --cors "*" --debug
+## Once that is running, you can access the index.html directly.